 Valerie Fleishman provides the strategic and operational direction for NEHI.
 As Executive Director, she oversees the institute’s policy research, programs, operations, fundraising and communications.
 Under her leadership, NEHI's programs seek to improve chronic illness care, promote disease prevention and wellness, and speed the adoption of valuable innovations across the health care system.
 She has authored numerous reports, articles and briefs on a wide range of health policy issues.

 Ms. Fleishman joined NEHI at its founding in 2002.
-She has over fifteen years’ experience in health care, health policy, technology and innovation.
+She has over twenty years’ experience in health care, health policy, technology and innovation.
 Prior to joining NEHI, Ms. Fleishman was a director in Health and Wellness at Scient Corporation, where she led strategic consulting engagements with leading biotechnology, medical device and pharmaceutical clients in areas such as telemedicine, disease management, health information technology, clinical trials, and sales and marketing strategies.

 Previously, Ms. Fleishman was a manager in Arthur D. Little's Global Strategy Practice.
 She also worked in product management and brand marketing at Johnson & Johnson's McNeil Consumer Products.

 Ms. Fleishman received her bachelor of arts, cum laude, from Harvard University and her master of business administration from the Harvard Business School.
 In 2008, she was honored as one of Boston’s "40 under 40" by the Boston Business Journal.